-As discussed before, FL aggregates all updates to update the model on the server.
+As discussed, FL aggregates all updates to update the model on the server.
 There have been many aggregation techniques proposed for FL with different characteristics.
 We discuss the most important and well-known ones here.

-\textbf{Federated Averaging} \citep{mcmahan2017communicationefficient}: This technique is the first and most straightforward and perhaps the most well-known technique among all aggregation methods.
-It has proven to be very effective in FL under different data distributions.
+\textbf{Federated Averaging} \citep{mcmahan2017communicationefficient}: This technique is the first, most straightforward, and perhaps the most well-known among all aggregation methods.
+The process of Federated Averaging is relatively straightforward.
+When the aggregator receives all the client updates, it calculates the mean of all the values for each axis and generates the aggregated model.
+Federated Averaging has shown to be effective in FL under different data distributions.
 However, it has a big flaw: it cannot perform well when adversaries operate some clients.
 That is why new approaches have been proposed under the robust aggregation category, which we will discuss next.
-This aggregator is the baseline in all of our experiments as it is the mostly used non-robust aggregator in related studies \citep{foolsgold, krumpaper, sear}.
-There are other variations of Federated Averaging \citep{fedma, fedprox} which aim to improve Federated Averaging in non-iid scenarios but they are still not designed as robust aggregators, thus we still use Federated Averaging as the baseline following previous studies.
+This aggregator is the baseline in all of our experiments as it is the most used non-robust aggregator in related studies \citep{foolsgold, krumpaper, sear}.
+Other variations of Federated Averaging \citep{fedma, fedprox} aim to improve Federated Averaging in non-iid scenarios but are still not designed as robust aggregators.
+Thus we still use Federated Averaging as the baseline following previous studies.